vmware/mangle/docs/sre-developers-and-users/adding-endpoints.md

 ### VMware vCenter Endpoint

 Mangle supports VMware vCenter as endpoints or targets for injection.
 It needs the IP/Hostname, credentials and a vCenter adapter URL to connect to the vCenter instance and run the supported faults.
+If you have not yet added a vCenter adapter (a pre-requisite for adding vCenter endpoints), review the instructions for [Adding Adapters](../sre-developers-and-users/adding-adapters.md).

 | Tested and Supported Versions of VMware vCenter |
 | :--- |